Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 Specifying Permissions Using an Access String

-To specify permissions to an ElastiCache for Redis replication group, you create an access string and assign it to a user, using either the Amazon CLI or Amazon Web Services Management Console.
+To specify permissions to an ElastiCache for Redis cache, you create an access string and assign it to a user, using either the Amazon CLI or Amazon Web Services Management Console.

 Access strings are defined as a list of space-delimited rules which are applied on the user.
 They define which commands a user can execute and which keys a user can operate on.
 In order to execute a command, a user must have access to the command being executed and all keys being accessed by the command.
 Rules are applied from left to right cumulatively, and a simpler string may be used instead of the one provided if there are redundancies in the string provided.